 1. Scope: Data analytics focuses more on examining data to derive actionable insights, often using descriptive and diagnostic analytics techniques.

-2. Techniques: Data analysts primarily use descriptive statistics, data visualization, and basic predictive modeling to interpret data and support decision-making.
+2. Techniques: Data analysts interpret data and support decision-making using descriptive statistics, data visualization, and basic predictive modeling.

 3. Data Volume: Data analysts may work with smaller to moderately-sized datasets, and their emphasis is often on data quality and cleaning.